saqala/ISlimani.github.io/_posts/2017-11-08-spring-interview-questions-part2.markdown

 ### View

 This is the top layer in our stack.
-It is responsible for rendering the model into a suited format to the end-user, be it a Web page, a PDF document, an Excel spreadsheet, etc. using different view technologies, these days Thymeleaf, the old days JSP.
+It is responsible for rendering the model into a suited format to the end-user, be it a Web page, a PDF document, an Excel spreadsheet, etc. using different view technologies, Thymeleaf, JSP, etc.

 ### What are the benefits of Spring MVC